RushangShah13/RushangShah13/README.md

 ## Hi there 👋 My name is Rushang 😀

-## 🎓 I'm an MS Computer Science Student at Syracuse University 🍊
+## 🎓 I'm a MS Computer Science Student at Syracuse University 🍊

 - 📚 I'm currently learning Flutter
 - 👯 I’m looking for full-time opportunities in Software Development and Full stack Development.